Last updated:

 Treatment

 Treatments for SGS are currently limited to symptom management.
-Treatments are primarily surgical: repair of aneurysms and heart valves and correction of craniofacial, spinal, or chest malformations may be necessary and beneficial.
+Management of SGS is best approached through consultation with a variety of specialists including a clinical geneticist, cardiologist, ophthalmologist, orthopedist, neurodevelopmental specialist and craniofacial team.
+Treatments are primarily surgical: repair of craniofacial or skeletal malformations may be necessary and beneficial.
 X-ray of the neck and spine should be done annually to assess for skeletal changes and surgical fusion of the cervical vertebrae C1 and C2 may be needed.
-MRA (magnetic resonance angiography) or CTA (computed tomography angiography) is recommended every two years to assess from head to pelvis in patients with SGS.
-Bone density scan should be performed in all people diagnosed with SGS.
+MRA (magnetic resonance angiography) or CTA (computed tomography angiography) is recommended every 2-3 years to assess the arterial tree from head to pelvis in patients with SGS.
+Fortunately, aneurysms are relatively rare in this disorder and vascular surgery is rarely indicated.

-Patients often receive occupational, physical, and speech therapy and bracing of feet and/or spine may help with ambulation.
-Feeding may need to come exclusively or be supplemented by a feeding tube.
-CPAP can be used if patient suffers from obstructive apnea.
-Tracheostomy or tracheostomy may be needed if airway is obstructed by abnormality in the structure of bone or tissue at the back of nasal passage (choanal atresia).
-An eye exam with an ophthalmologist that specializes in connective tissue disease is recommended yearly and glasses may be prescribed for myopia.
-Annual exams with a cardiologist are recommended and medications (beta blocker or angiotensin receptor blocker) should be considered for those patients with abnormal aortic growth.
-Echocardiograms should be conducted yearly to monitor aortic size and heart function.
+Patients often receive occupational, physical and speech therapy and bracing of feet and/or spine may help with walking.
+CPAP can be used if a patient suffers from obstructive apnea.
+An eye exam with an ophthalmologist who specializes in connective tissue disease is recommended yearly and glasses may be prescribed for myopia.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government website.